 Among the factors considered are:

-- Amount of time at your current location
+- Amount of time living at your current location.

-Early models were based on a greater degree of subjectivity rather than statistical analysis, and those resulted in discriminatory and fraudulent loan and credit practices.
+Early models were based on a greater degree of subjectivity rather than statistical analysis.
+That resulted in discriminatory and fraudulent loan and credit practices.
 Over time, a number of state and federal protections were put into place to reduce the subjectivity and make the process fair, equitable and transparent.

 Two of the protections are the federal Fair Credit Reporting Act and the Equal Credit Opportunity Act, which outlaw the consideration of marital status, race, religion or sex as factors in making credit-scoring decisions.

-The major benefit to consumers of having credit scoring models is speed.
+Speed is the major benefit to consumers of having credit scoring models.
 Lenders can evaluate thousands of applications quickly and impartially.
-A decision on a mortgage, a car loan or an extended limit on credit cards that would take weeks or even months, can be handled in days or even minutes.
+Decisions on mortgages, car loans or extended limits on credit cards can be handled in days or even minutes.

-In fact, the consistency of data in scoring models allows for financial statements, credit ratings, credit account statuses to be evaluated quickly and accurately.
-It also reduces the possibility for human error in the evaluation process.
+In fact, the consistency of data in scoring models allows for financial statements, credit ratings and credit account statuses to be evaluated quickly and accurately.
+It also reduces the possibility for human error.
 This helps customers and their orders get processed more quickly.

-On the flip side, it reduces bad debt losses for companies, who might otherwise make bad decisions in whether to extend credit to a customer.
-Businesses can specify the factors they want considered in the credit decision process and know almost immediately if they are dealing with a high-risk or low-risk customer.
+On the flip side, it reduces bad debt losses for companies.
+Otherwise, those companies could make bad decisions in whether to extend credit to a customer.
+Businesses can specify the factors they want considered in the credit decision process.
+They know almost immediately if they are dealing with a high-risk or low-risk customer.

 That has allowed the businesses to operate more efficiently and reduce the cost of vital services like mortgages, car loans and credit cards.

-Credit scores allow consumers access to lending resources and help financial institutions control allocation of risk and costs with their customers.
-Businesses can better execute transactions with customers when the business has access to objective information to evaluate a customer’s creditworthiness.
+Credit scores allow consumers access personal loans and help financial institutions control allocation of risk and costs with their customers.
+Businesses can better execute transactions with customers when they have access to objective information for evaluation of a customer’s creditworthiness.